iLib-js/ilib-resource-webpack-loader/README.md

 }
 ```

+In the `plugins` property, list all of the loctool plugins necessary
+for all of the file types in the project, and make sure the `resourceDirs`
+property contains the output resource directory for each file type.
+This
+should match the `resourceDirs` in the webpack.config.js file.

 # Using the Loader and Plugin

-To use the loader, you need to do a few things:
+Using the loader requires a few things:

 - Use npm to install the latest ilib and ilib-resource-webpack-loader locally
-- Choose how you want to use ilib, as that determines the configuration options
-- Put ilib-webpack-loader and ilib-webpack-plugin into your webpack.config.js and give them
+- Put ilib-resource-webpack-loader into the webpack.config.js as per above and give them
 the appropriate configuration options
-- Update your webpack configuration to put ilib into its own vendor bundle and give it
-the right path for your website
 - Make sure your code requires or imports ilib classes directly
-- Include a special ilib file that will be dynamically rewritten to require all the
-locale data your project needs

-Before we go into details about the above, you have to make a few choices.
-The
-following section gives details on what those choices are and some guidance on what
-to choose for your project.

 ## Configuration Choices

 To configure the loader, you will need to decide upon:

-- Which locales do you need?
+- Which locales does the application need?
-- Do you want to assemble the locale data directly into the ilib bundle, or do
+- Do you want to assemble the translation data directly into the the app's webpack
-you want to dynamically lazy-load them?
-- Do you want the code and data compressed/uglified or not?
+bundle, or should they be dynamically lazy-loaded?
+- Is the application being built for debug or production mode?

 ### Which Locales?

 The loader is configured by default to support the top 20 locales around the world in
 terms of Internet traffic.
-If you don't explicitly choose any locales, you will get the locale data
+If no locales are explicitly chosen, the loader will default
-for these top 20 locales.
-That is a very small subset of all the locales that iLib can
+to the translations for these top 20 locales.
+That is a very small subset of all the locales
-support, but the locale data for those files is still pretty big.
+that could be supported, yet the set of translated strings could still be potentially large.

+When the loader is including translations, it first checks if any of the translated
+files are available in the resources directory for the given locales.
+If they are not
+there, it does not need to include them, of course.

-If your app does not support that many locales, you can get a significantly
+If the app does not support that many locales, it can have a significantly
-smaller footprint by specifying a smaller set of them in your webpack.config.js.
+smaller footprint by specifying a smaller set of locales in the webpack.config.js.

 Locales should be specified using [BCP-47 locale tags](https://en.wikipedia.org/wiki/IETF_language_tag)
 (aka.
 IETF tags).
 This uses ISO 639 codes for languages, ISO 15924 codes for scripts,
 and ISO 3166 codes for regions, separated by dashes. eg. US English is "en-US" and
 Chinese for China written with the simplified script is "zh-Hans-CN".

-### Assembled, Dynamic Data, or Dynamic?
+### Assembled or Dynamic Translations?

-There are three major ways to include the code and locale data into your webpack configuration:
+There are two ways to include the translation data into the webpack configuration for an
-assembled, dynamic data, and dynamic.
+application: assembled and dynamic.

 1. Assembled.
-You can include the data along with the code into the ilib bundle as a
-   single file.
+Translations are included into the app's webpack bundle.

    Advantages:

    - everything is loaded and cached at once
-   - all ilib classes are available for synchronous use as soon as the browser has
+   - all translations are available for synchronous use as soon as the browser has
      loaded the js file.
 No async calls, callbacks, or promises needed!
    - less files to move around and/or to check into your repo

    Disadvantages:

-   - that single file can get large if you have a lot of locales or classes (very large!)
+   - that single file can get large if there are a lot of locales (very large!)
-   - you would be loading all locales at once, even if you only use one locale at a time,
+   - the app would load all locales at once, even if you only use one locale at a time,
-     meaning extra network bandwidth and load time for data that the user isn't using
+     means extra network bandwidth and load time for data, as well as memory footprint
+     that the user isn't actually using

-   Assembled data is a good choice if you only support a few locales or if you only use
+   Assembled translations is a good choice if the app only supports a few locales.
+The first
-   a few ilib classes.
-The first time a user hits your website, they download a
+   time a user hits the website, they download a larger-than-needed webpack file, but then
-   larger-than-needed ilib file, but then it is cached and everything after that is simple.
+   it is cached and everything after that is relatively simple.

-2. Dynamic Data.
-Webpack has the ability to lazy-load bundles as they are needed.
+2. Dynamic.
+Webpack has the ability to lazy-load chunks as they are needed.
 With
-   this type of configuration, the code is assembled into a single file, but the locale
+   this type of configuration, the code is assembled into a single file, but the translation
-   data goes into separate webpack bundles, and webkit lazy-loads those bundles on the
+   data goes into separate webpack chunks, and webpack lazy-loads those chunks on the
    fly as they are needed.

    Advantages:

    - file size and therefore initial page load time are minimized
-   - the ilib code bundle can be cached in the browser and doesn't change often
+   - the application code can be cached in the browser and doesn't change often even if
+     the translations do
-   - the ilib locale data files can be cached separately, allowing you to add new locales
+   - the translation files can be cached separately, allowing the app to add new locales
-     to your web site later if you like without affecting any existing cache for the code
+     to the web site later without affecting any existing cache for the translations in
-     or other locales
+     other locales

    Disadvantages:

-   - the number of locale bundle files can get unwieldy if you have a lot of locales
+   - the number of locale translation files can get unwieldy if the app has a lot of locales
-   - since webpack loads the bundles asynchronously, you must use the ilib classes
+   - since webpack loads the bundles asynchronously, the app must use the ilib ResBundle class
      asynchronously with callbacks or promises.
-Alternately, you must pre-initialize the
+Alternately, the app must pre-initialize the
-     locale data asynchronously and then wait for the load to finish in a jquery
+     translation data asynchronously and then wait for the load to finish in a jquery
-     "document ready" kind of function before using the ilib classes synchronously
+     "document ready" kind of callback function before using the translations synchronously
      after that.

-   Using dynamic data is a good choice if you have a lot of locales or use a lot of
+   Using dynamic data is a good choice if you have a lot of locales or have a lot of strings
-   different ilib classes.

-3. Dynamic.
-This mode uses dynamically loaded code and dynamically loaded data.
-Only
-a few platforms, such as nodejs or rhino, support this mode.
-It is not available on
-web pages.
-In this mode, you require() classes you need, and the data will be loaded
-synchronously from disk.

-   Advantages:

-   - file size and therefore initial page load time are very small.
-Only load what you
-     need, when you need it.
-   - the locales that your app supports does not need to be preconfigured in any way.
-     You can load any combination of language, script, and region that you like.
-   - all classes can be used synchronously

-   Disadvantages:

-   - synchronous loading can block execution.
-Fortunately, individual locale data files
-     are very often small (less than one disk block), and they are cached after the first time
-     they are loaded, which minimizes these problems.

-Dynamic mode is the best choice for node or rhino apps, as the code and data can be loaded
-from an npm module dynamically.

-When coding in React, you can use what looks like dynamic mode when you import iLib classes
-using the normal ES6 conventions.
-The new webpack support will convert that into a sort
-of "dynamicdata" mode automatically when necessary.
+   to translate.

 ### Compressed or Not?